yasyx/datax-job-runner/README.md

 About

-This project can generate and run jobs of Alibaba datax.
+This project can generate and run jobs of [Alibaba DataX](https://github.com/alibaba/DataX).

 It was written by ansible playbook.